trueskawka/building_git/04_Making_history.md

 Two processes trying to change a reference at the same time is an error, as that can cause a race condition.
 We can work around it using a lockfile.

+## Improvements

+The `Database` class is writing every object it was given.
+On subsequent commits, many of the objects that make up the commit already exist.
+Let's avoid writing them if possible.